John A. Sergovic, Jr.

 Real Estate Assistant

-Ashley lives in Camden, Delaware.
-She was born in Dover, Delaware, a graduate of Caesar Rodney High School and attended Delaware Technical Community College where she obtained her associates degree in Legal Studies.
-Ashley is currently attending Wilmington University for her Bachelors in legal studies and worked as a real estate paralegal for one year prior to joining our team.
-When she is not working or doing homework, Ashley enjoys running races with her dad, going to the beach, playing music, and being with her friends.
+Ashley lives in Greenwood, Delaware.
+She was born in Dover, Delaware, a graduate of Caesar Rodney High School and attended Wilmington University where she obtained her Bachelors in legal studies.
+When she is not working, Ashley enjoys running races with her dad, going to the beach, playing music, and being with her friends.
 Her dream is to live peacefully by the beach with her cat and future husband.